Biblioklept/lolsmith-pack/README.md

 # LOLSMITH Pack

+LOADS OF LITTLE STEREOTYPICAL MODIFICATIONS IN TEXTURES HELPER.

 A default edit that's highly modular and with a focus on PVP.
 Currently mainly for 1.7/1.8 but can be made compatible for post-1.9 updates.
 > [Download](https://github.com/Biblioklept/lolsmith-pack/archive/refs/heads/main.zip)